maingroupchemistry/academic-kickstart/content/authors/Deborah_Hartmann/_index.md

 ---
 # Display name
-title: Lutz Greb
+title: Deborah Hartmann

 # Username (this should match the folder name)
 authors:
-- Lutz Greb
+- Deborah Hartmann

 # Is this the primary user of the site?
 superuser: true